-The main Trump super PAC is covering up its own role in the impeachment scandal
+The main Trump super-PAC is covering up its own role in the impeachment scandal.

 The Sessions scheme was an early step in the anti-Yovanovitch campaign that would be waged by Parnas, Fruman, Giuliani, and other Trump associates.
 And that effort has been a critical piece of the Ukraine scandal and Trump’s impeachment.
 It was investigated by the House, much discussed at the House impeachment hearings, and extensively cited by the Democratic impeachment managers during their presentations at the Senate trial this week.
 It’s not a hoax, not a sham.

-Yet when the America Action crafted this impeachment timeline, it did not include the Parnas and Fruman donation to the PAC or any reference to how the super PAC itself was exploited by these indicted Guiliani associates as part of an underhanded scheme to secretly influence Washington for the benefit of shady Ukrainian officials.
+Yet when the America Action crafted this impeachment timeline, it did not include the Parnas and Fruman donation to the PAC or any reference to how the super-PAC itself was exploited by these indicted Guiliani associates as part of an underhanded scheme to secretly influence Washington for the benefit of shady Ukrainian officials.
 (The timeline also has no data point for the Parnas and Fruman indictment in October, but it does note that CBS that month was beginning production on a miniseries based on former FBI director James Comey’s book.)
 This is reality-denying revisionism.

 Yes, America First Action, the Ukraine scandal is real, and you know that because you were involved in the caper.
 But the goal here is to squeeze money out of Trump-loving donors on the PAC’s email list.
 That is, to follow the lead of Trump himself and con them by playing up the false narrative that there’s nothing to Trump’s Russia and Ukraine scandals and by depicting Trump as the innocent target of an evil cabal.
 This timeline is rank disinformation, designed to scam and to serve Trump first.